Way of the Taiping: Later Developments

-Zhang Jue from Julu Commandery, having obtained the Taiping Qingling Shu, declared himself "Great Teacher" (大賢良師), preached to his disciples and treated peoples' illnesses.
+Zhang Jue from Julu Commandery, having obtained the Taiping Qingling Shu, declared himself "Great Teacher" (大賢良師), preached to his disciples and treated people's illnesses.
 He quickly became popular, as he sent his eight disciples around the country, using the "Kind Way" (善道) to preach to the commoners, and within ten years had followers numbering 100,000, across eight Provinces: Qing Province, Xu Province, You Province, Ji Province, Jing Province, Yang Province, Yan Province, and Yu Province.
 Zhang Jue split his followers into 36 "Fang"s (directions), with the bigger Fangs having over 10,000 each, while the smaller Fangs having 7,000 people.
 He and his brothers gave themselves titles: Zhang Bao was the "General of Land" (地公將軍), Zhang Liang was the "General of the People" (人公將軍); and Zhang Jue was the "General of Heaven" (天公將軍).
 The Way of the Taiping acted like a military organisation thereafter.

 Preachings

 Zhang Jue held a nine-section cane, and often proclaimed that people were sick and suffering because they had sinned.
 For them to recover, the patients must first reflect on their mistakes, and when they finally show contrition, he would make them drink the Fulu-water mixture.
-He praised those who recovered as having great faith, and for those who did not as having not enough.
+He praised those who recovered as having great faith, and those who did not as having not enough.
 The Way of the Taiping worshiped the colour yellow, and followers wore yellow clothes with yellow headbands, and they worshiped the Yellow Emperor, Laozi and Taiyi (太一), who was the greatest God in the pantheon.
 Taiyi is an anthropomorphism of the North Star.